Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Abstract

 \section{Abstract}

-Graph structured data often possess dynamic characters in nature, e.g., the addition of links and nodes, in many real-world applications.
-Recent years have witnessed the increasing attentions paid to dynamic graph neural networks for modelling such graph data, where almost all the existing approaches assume that when a new link is built, the embeddings of the neighbor nodes should be updated by learning the temporal dynamics to propagate new information.
-However, such approaches suffer from the limitation that if the node introduced by a new connection contains noisy information, propagating its knowledge to other nodes is not reliable and even leads to the collapse of the model.
-In this paper, we propose \textbf{AdaNet}: a robust knowledge \textbf{Ada}ptation framework via reinforcement learning for dynamic graph neural \textbf{Net}works.
-In contrast to previous approaches immediately updating the embeddings of the neighbor nodes once adding a new link, AdaNet attempts to adaptively determine which nodes should be updated because of the new link involved.
-Considering that the decision whether to update the embedding of one neighbor node will have great impact on other neighbor nodes, we thus formulate the selection of node update as a sequence decision problem, and address this problem via reinforcement learning.
+Graph structured data often possess dynamic characters in nature, such as the addition of links and nodes, in many real-world applications.
+Recent years have witnessed the increasing attentions paid to dynamic graph neural networks for modelling graph data.
+However, almost all existing approaches operate under the assumption that, upon the establishment of a new link, the embeddings of the neighboring nodes should undergo updates to learn temporal dynamics.
+Nevertheless, these approaches face the following limitation: If the node introduced by a new connection contains noisy information, propagating its knowledge to other nodes becomes unreliable and may even lead to the collapse of the model.
+In this paper, we propose \textbf{Ada-DyGNN}: a robust knowledge \textbf{Ada}ptation framework via reinforcement learning for \textbf{Dy}namic \textbf{G}raph \textbf{N}eural \textbf{N}etworks.
+In contrast to previous approaches, which update the embeddings of the neighbor nodes immediately after adding a new link, Ada-DyGNN adaptively determines which nodes should be updated.
+Considering that the decision to update the embedding of one neighbor node can significantly impact other neighbor nodes, we conceptualize the node update selection as a sequence decision problem and employ reinforcement learning to address it effectively.
 By this means, we can adaptively propagate knowledge to other nodes for learning robust node embedding representations.
-To the best of our knowledge, our approach constitutes the first attempt to explore robust knowledge adaptation via reinforcement learning for dynamic graph neural networks.
-Extensive experiments on three benchmark datasets demonstrate that AdaNet achieves the state-of-the-art performance.
-In addition, we perform the experiments by adding different degrees of noise into the dataset, quantitatively and qualitatively illustrating the robustness of AdaNet.
+To the best of our knowledge, our approach constitutes the first attempt to explore robust knowledge adaptation via reinforcement learning specifically tailored for dynamic graph neural networks.
+Extensive experiments on three benchmark datasets demonstrate that Ada-DyGNN achieves the state-of-the-art performance.
+In addition, we conduct experiments by introducing different degrees of noise into the dataset, quantitatively and qualitatively illustrating the robustness of Ada-DyGNN.
+The source code of this work is available at \href{https://github.com/BitLhj/Ada-DyGNN/}{https://github.com/BitLhj/Ada-DyGNN/}